mindkin/hourfleet/docs/tryout.md

 ![No Availability](images/walkthrough/CarOwnerCarAvailability_Empty.png)

+> Note: the black highlighted section in the calendar represents the selected date range you have right now.

-All we need to do here is add an available time slot for a couple of hours, beginning in 15mins time.
+All we need to do here is add a new available time slot for a couple of hours, beginning in 15mins time.

 Use the 'Starting' and 'Ending' drop downs to create a time slot that starts in 15mins, and ends 3 hours later today.

 Then hit 'Add'.
 Don't worry if the time slot is longer.
 It is OK for now.

+You need to see a new 'green' section in the calendar to finish this part.

 On the left menu, click 'Back to My Cars'